 Children and AIDS

-1. With only 5 per cent of the world’s population, Eastern and Southern Africa is home to half the world’s population living with HIV; 48 per cent of the world’s new HIV infections; 55 per cent of the world’s new HIV infections among children; and 48 per cent of the world’s AIDS-related deaths.
+With only 5 per cent of the world’s population, Eastern and Southern Africa is home to half the world’s population living with HIV; 48 per cent of the world’s new HIV infections among adults; 55 per cent of the world’s new HIV infections among children; and 48 per cent of the world’s AIDS-related deaths.

-2. 34 per cent of people with HIV globally live in Southern Africa, where nine countries (Botswana, Lesotho, Malawi, Mozambique, Namibia, South Africa, Swaziland, Zambia and Zimbabwe) have HIV prevalence rates among adults (15 to 49 years) of over 10 per cent.
+Nine countries (Botswana, Lesotho, Malawi, Mozambique, Namibia, South Africa, Swaziland, Zambia and Zimbabwe) have adult HIV prevalence rates over 10 per cent.

-4. With 5.6 million people living with HIV (17.3 per cent of adults 15-49), South Africa is home to the world’s largest epidemic.
+With 5.6 million people living with HIV (17.3 per cent of total population), South Africa is home to the world’s largest epidemic.

 In the past 10 years, new infections among adults have decreased by more than 50 per cent in Botswana, Ethiopia, Malawi, Namibia, Rwanda, Zambia and Zimbabwe; and by more than 25 per cent in Kenya, Mozambique, South Africa, and Swaziland.

 Nonetheless, 17.1 million adults and children are living with HIV in this region, a figure that continues to increase as antiretroviral treatment ensures that millions of people with HIV now survive.